 Note (added October 26th, 2020): All of eLearnSecurity’s content has recently been integrated into INE’s subscription-based model.
 While the content will stay the same, course, lab, and exam delivery will change.
-Have a look at JSON Sec’s fantastic video, which discussed all of the changes.
+Have a look at both JSON Sec’s fantastic video as well as John Hammond’s take which discuss all of the changes in more detail.

 A key interest of mine has always been how e-learning courses and programs, especially self-paced ones, can be made more engaging and impactful.
 With regard to this, I strongly believe that to design better courses, educators have to keep on experiencing courses, materials, exams, etc. themselves.
 Therefore, and because I have been interested in information security and penetration testing for a long time, I decided to try out eLearnSecurity’s Penetration Testing Student (PTS) course.
 Of course, I also had a go at their eLearnSecurity Junior Penetration Tester (eJPT) certification, which the PTS prepares you for.